-By the way, now that I’m back living on land, I find that I almost never use my electric beater or blender — since I’ve got the tools for easy hand mixing, I just do things by hand.
+By the way, when I lived on land between boats, I found that I almost never used my electric beater or blender — since I’ve got the tools for easy hand mixing, I just do things by hand.
 There’s less to clean up, I use less electricity and it’s good exercise.

 For hand mixing, you need a bowl that’s designed to be gripped in your hand, not one designed to be used with an electric mixer.
 For mixing up cakes, cookies, brownies and the like, my favorite is the OXO Batter Bowl, pictured.

 It has a non-slip bottom and a handle to hold while mixing, both of which keep it from sliding around (actually, on boats I like non-slip bottom surfaces on everything, so there’s less chance of something spilling when I’m not holding it at the exact moment the boat moves).
 The pour spout is also helpful when transferring the batter to a pan.
 Additionally, it’s made of a high-quality plastic, so it’s very unlikely to break and it won’t be noisy when stowed, even on a rough passage.
 It’s a 2-quart bowl.